 Furong Ancient Street in Jinan is a great place to sample authentic Shandong snacks

-We spent six days in Shandong, inspecting the hotels, sampling the local dishes, touring the sights known or unknown.
+We spent six days in Shandong, inspecting the hotels, sampling the local dishes, and touring the sights known or unknown.

 Jinan, City of Springs